evanfloden/sc2-msspe-bioinfo/Readme.md

 ## Outputs

-Below is a non-exhaustive list of the outputs from the `call_consensus.nf` pipeline.
+Below is a non-exhaustive list of the outputs from `call_consensus.nf` pipeline.

 ```
 ├── combined.fa